CogDDN: A Cognitive Demand-Driven Navigation with Decision Optimization and Dual-Process Thinking: Method

 \subsection{Analytic Process}

-The Analytic Process is employed to reflect on navigation obstacles, as illustrated in Figure~\ref{fig:reflect}.
-Through comprehensive pre-training on diverse datasets, VLMs naturally accumulate broad world knowledge, enabling them to address complex challenges with sophisticated reasoning and insight.
-This capability aligns with the objectives of the Analytic Process, which relies on detailed analysis and contextual understanding to draw sound inferences in indoor navigation.
+The Analytic Process serves as the deliberative reasoning component of our framework, designed to reflect upon and learn from navigation failures, as illustrated in Figure~\ref{fig:reflect}.
+Through comprehensive pre-training on diverse, large-scale datasets, VLMs naturally accumulate a vast repository of world knowledge.
+This enables them to address complex challenges with sophisticated reasoning and insight, which is a capability that aligns perfectly with the objectives of the Analytic Process.
+This process moves beyond the rapid, intuitive responses of the Heuristic Process and instead relies on detailed causal analysis and deep contextual understanding to draw sound, generalizable inferences from navigational errors encountered in indoor environments.

-Specifically, in a closed-loop indoor navigation scenario where the Demand Matching and Heuristic Process modules operate, any obstruction encountered during navigation will trigger the reflection mechanism.
-The Analytic Process utilizes the vast world knowledge embedded within the VLMs to analyze the situation based on previously gathered information.
-During this process, the object location, scene description, reasoning, and decision from the preceding frame before the obstruction are forwarded to the Analytic Process.
-The system then carefully analyzes the cause of the event, identifies the error, and generates corrected reasoning and decisions.
-The insights gained from this reflection process are subsequently integrated into the knowledge base, enabling the system to learn from failures continuously.
-This iterative learning process progressively enhances the system's decision-making capabilities, resulting in more informed and accurate navigation strategies for future tasks.
+Specifically, within the closed-loop operation of our system, any obstruction or failure encountered during the execution of the Heuristic Process triggers this reflective mechanism.
+When triggered, the Analytic Process utilizes the extensive world knowledge embedded within the VLMs to diagnose the situation.
+To do this, it ingests a snapshot of the state preceding the failure, including the target object's location, the scene description, and the specific reasoning and decision that led to the error.
+The system then carefully analyzes the root cause of the event, identifies the flaw in the previous logic, and generates a corrected chain of reasoning along with a revised decision.
+The valuable insights gained from this reflective process, a successful pairing of a problem state with a corrected solution, are subsequently integrated into the knowledge base.
+This integration establishes an iterative learning loop, enabling the system to learn from its failures continuously and progressively enhance its decision-making capabilities.
+This virtuous cycle ultimately leads to more informed and accurate navigation strategies for future tasks and directly improves the performance of the Heuristic Process over time.